-This year, Chinese New Year comes quite early in the calendar year which could be a good or bad thing.
-Some are postponing their new years resolutions, typically to be healthier, lose weight, adopt some healthy habits etc to February.
-Meanwhile, some who’ve eaten too much during Christmas are already ready to start their new year with new habits on Jan 1.
+Meanwhile, some who’ve eaten too much during Christmas are ready to start their new year with new habits on January 1.
 Whichever camp you’re in, it doesn’t matter, what matters is that goals and resolutions are set and that you’re intentional about them.

 Chinese New Year is just one of many holidays and celebrations that will be tempting you to go off track from your healthy habits this year.
 So see it as an opportunity to practice your willpower and intentionality rather than an inhibitor to your goals.